Content + Photos + Page layout

 The article opens with a bold, two-page spread.
 The most significant photo is the largest image on the page; it bleeds off the sides and jumps the page gutter.
 It is complemented by two smaller contrasting photos and the left side had a perfect space for the captions to be close to all images.
 The headline is a welcoming entry point that can’t be missed!
 The third, and last, page repeats the same decorative stripe that separates the thin columns of text and includes three more photos of varying sizes.

 Let Nehmen-Kodner help you with your next magazine design.
-Call us 314-548-6001.
+Contact us at: info (at) n-kcreative.com.
 To see more examples of our work, please click the portfolio link.